THOMASELOVE/431-classes-2023/class15/README.md

 ## Announcements

 1. There is a [Minute Paper after Class 15](https://bit.ly/431-2023-minute-15), due Wednesday 2023-10-18 at noon.
 The link is <https://bit.ly/431-2023-minute-15>.
+2. Thanks to Fall Break,
-2. Remember that we don't have class next Tuesday 2023-10-24, or TA hours next Monday or Tuesday thanks to Fall Break.
-Campuswire will be open.
+    - we don't have class next Tuesday 2023-10-24, and
+    - we won't hold TA hours next Monday 2023-10-23 or Tuesday 2023-10-24, but [Campuswire](https://thomaselove.github.io/431-2023/campuswire.html) will remain open, and
-3. Part C of the Course Notes should be posted **by class time**.
+    - Lab 5 is due Thursday 2023-10-26 at Noon instead of the usual Tuesday submission.
+Instructions for Lab 5 will be posted **by class time**.
-4. Instructions for Lab 5 will be posted **by class time**.
+4. Part C of the Course Notes should be posted **by class time**.
 5. An answer sketch for Lab 4 will be posted on Thursday 2023-10-19 by class time.

+## This Week

-6. Today's class makes substantial use of [the pwr package in R](https://github.com/heliosdrm/pwr) to address some issues related to power and sample size calculations associated with assessing differences in population means, or in population proportions.
+Today's class makes substantial use of [the pwr package in R](https://github.com/heliosdrm/pwr) to address some issues related to power and sample size calculations associated with assessing differences in population means, or in population proportions.

 - Sections 22 and 27 of our Course Notes are particularly relevant.
 - Another resource to consider is [A Practical Guide to Statistical Power and Sample Size Calculations in R](https://cran.r-project.org/web/packages/pwrss/vignettes/examples.html) which uses the `pwrss` package instead, and which looks very promising.

-7. On Thursday, we will discuss statistical significance and p values further.
+On Thursday, we will discuss statistical significance and p values further.
 Here are three things you might want to glance at before that session:

 - "[Not even scientists can easily explain p values](https://fivethirtyeight.com/features/not-even-scientists-can-easily-explain-p-values/)" by Christie Aschwanden at FiveThirtyEight.
 - [Statistical Inference in the 21st Century: A World Beyond p < 0.05](https://amstat.tandfonline.com/toc/utas20/73/sup1) from 2019 in *The American Statistician*.
 - The American Statistical Association’s 2016 [Statement on p-Values: Context, Process and Purpose](http://amstat.tandfonline.com/doi/full/10.1080/00031305.2016.1154108).

 ## Project A Proposals

-- The Project A materials (Portfolio Report (which includes qmd, Rds and HTML), "Highlight" Video and Self-Evaluation) are all due to Canvas at noon on Tuesday 2023-10-31 (two weeks from today.)
+- The Project A materials (Portfolio Report (which includes qmd, Rds and HTML), "Highlight" Video and Self-Evaluation) are due to Canvas at noon on Tuesday 2023-10-31 (two weeks from today.)
 - Updated Project A Proposal Status [is available here](https://github.com/THOMASELOVE/431-classes-2023/blob/main/projA/projectA_proposal.md).
 - Some trivia and interesting details from [the 45 Project A Proposals are available, too](https://github.com/THOMASELOVE/431-classes-2023/blob/main/projA/projectA_plans.md).
 - Don't forget about the [Sample Project A-style Analyses using the Favorite Movies data](https://github.com/THOMASELOVE/431-classes-2023/tree/main/class14#sample-analyses-related-to-project-a) we discussed last Thursday.